Machine learning with kernels for portfolio valuation and risk management: Sample estimation

-\begin{remark} Note that the bounds in Theorems~\ref{thmMSEbound}--\ref{thmcinew} are dimension-free in the sense that, while the constants may depend on the dimension of $E$, the convergence rates in $n$ do not.
-We also observe that the closer the approximation $f_\lambda$ to $f$, the smaller the asymptotic and finite sample error bounds. \end{remark}
+\begin{remark} Note that the bound in Theorem \ref{thmcinew} is dimension-free in the sense that, while the constants may depend on the dimension of $E$, the convergence rate in $n$ does not.
+From the proof, we see that this is a direct consequence of the Hoeffding inequality \eqref{hoeffdingeq}, which is dimension-free.
+We also observe that the closer the approximation $f_\lambda$ to $f$, the smaller the finite sample error bounds. \end{remark}